ImranNust/AortaSeg24/Docker_Preparation_For_Submission/ReadMe.md

 ./save.sh
 ```

 Please note that in the 'save.sh` file, the container stage should be the same as the name of the container you used when you created it using `docker build`.
-For example, in above line you created the docker with name 'name_of_your_docker_image`; therefore, the the containe_tag should be `container_tag="final_container_for_model_validation_ver1`
+For example, in above line you created the docker with name 'name_of_your_docker_image`; therefore, the the containe_tag should be `container_tag="name_of_your_docker_image`